petersuhm/PHP-Package-Tutorial/README.md

 class PostStub {}
 ```

 Now, we are ready to write the test for our `posts()` method.
 Here is what we will be doing: First, we will fetch the two post fixtures that we already made.
-We also instantiates two `PostStub` objects, that we will compare to the ones returned by `posts()` (remember that the post resolver for our tests will make a new `PostStub` instance).
+We also instantiates two `PostStub` objects, which we will compare to the ones returned by `posts()` (remember that the post resolver for our tests will make a new `PostStub` instance).
 Next, we loop over the files, which serves two purposes.
-First we setup our two `PostStub` instances, and second we make sure that our `DocumentParser`'s `parse()` method is called with the content of the two files, and returns a mocked instance of the `Document` class.
+First we setup our two `PostStub` instances, and second we make sure that our `DocumentParser`'s `parse()` method is called with the content of the two files and returns a mocked instance of the `Document` class.
 We also set some expectations for the mocked `Document`s that matches the values of the `PostStub` instances.
 Finally, we instantiate the `Guru` class and test that the `posts()` method is in fact returning the two posts and that they matches the stubs.
 The test should look like this:

 ```php
 # packages/guru/tests/GuruTest.php